imixs/imixs-ml/imixs-ml-core/README.md

 For example the [Imixs-ML-spaCy](../imixs-ml-spacy/README.md) module provides a wrapper service for the [spaCy](https://spacy.io/) ml framework written in Python.

-## The TrainingData Object
+## POST a TrainingData Object

-To train a ml-model an array of TraingData objects can be sent to the API resource
+To train a ml-model an array of TraingData objects can be POST to the API resource */training/*

-	/training/
+	POST
+	/training/{model}

+The model name is mandatory and specifies the name of the model to be trained.

 A training data object array is defined by the following JSON structure: